Lemoncode/master-frontend-lemoncode/07-cloud/04-turborepo/02-turborepo/README.md

 ```

-Knowing the above, we could have some errors if we are running the `start` command without running the `build` command before (for example if we remove the dist folder on helpers):
+Knowing the above, we can build the helpers projects before starting the applications:

 ```bash